Reymart221111/cia4-laravel-mod-template/README.md

+## CodeIgniter 4-Laravel Mod Template
+This repository contains a template for Laravel developers who want to use CodeIgniter 4 as their backend framework.
+It provides a seamless integration of Laravel-like features into CodeIgniter, allowing developers to leverage the strengths of both frameworks.
+This template provides a starting point for developers who want to leverage the power of both frameworks while maintaining a consistent development experience.
+Syntax is similar to Laravel, making it easy for developers to switch between frameworks.

 # Features Template

 This template extends CodeIgniter 4 with Laravel-like features to provide a familiar development experience for Laravel developers.
 The integration brings popular Laravel functionalities while maintaining CodeIgniter's lightweight performance.